Oppo Watch Free is official as of today. It comes packing a design that is a first for Oppo, but one that we’ve seen before.

 All things considered this is a decent timepiece that packs quite a bit of tech in its slim body.
 The device has received a good reception as indicated by the reviews so far.
 You can check out the price and availability in your region on Amazon.

-Oppo Watch Free – what is known
+Oppo Watch Free – technical specs

 Like this article?
 Subscribe to our monthly newsletter and never miss out!